-Parents and students are reminded of the following:

-The privilege of graduating with one's class from the stage on graduation day is governed by the following:
+Parents and students are reminded that the privilege of graduating with one's class from the stage on graduation day is governed by the following:

 - 1. Successful completion of the course of studies required by the State of Louisiana. - 2.
-Successful completion of the course of studies as required by De La Salle High School.

-- 3. Certification by the school's administrators of the student's having followed the rules and regulations of De La Salle High School to such a degree that the student is worthy of the privilege of participating in the graduation ceremony. - 4.
+Successful completion of the course of studies as required by De La Salle High School. - 3.
+Certification by the school's administrators of the student's having followed the rules and regulations of De La Salle High School to such a degree that the student is worthy of the privilege of participating in the graduation ceremony. - 4.
 Fulfillment of all financial obligations to De La Salle High School.

 NOTE: All four requirements must be met before the student is allowed to participate in the graduation ceremony.
-GRADUATION IS HELD IN MAY.

 The Graduation ceremony at De La Salle takes place in the context of the Holy Sacrifice of the Mass.
 Therefore, it is required that all guests recognize the importance of appropriate behavior during this very serious and dignified ceremony.
 Parents and students are asked to invite only those friends and family members who understand the seriousness of this rite of passage.
-Inappropriate behavior (any kind of yelling, clapping or inappropriate gestures, or disregard of instructions given by De La Salle faculty and staff or their designees) during any part of the ceremony by guests may cause a graduate's diploma to be issued at a later date.
+Inappropriate behavior (any kind of yelling, clapping or inappropriate gestures, or disregard of instructions given by De La Salle faculty and staff or their designees) during any part of the ceremony by guests may cause the forfeiture of the diploma.